-A submissive won't provide a list of fetishes and then dictate how they want the scene to pan out, it's completely up to their dominant and the submissive will go along with it because of their desire to please.
+A submissive won't provide a list of fetishes and then dictate how they want the scene to pan out; it's entirely up to their dominant and the submissive will go along with it because of their desire to please.

-Whether or not a submissive is induldged in their own fantasies and fetishes is completely up to their owner.
+Whether or not a dominant will indulge their submissive in their fantasies and fetishes is completely up to the dominant.